PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI2.md

 Recall that neural networks use **backpropogation** to learn the weights of each connection, which are then used to make the final predictions.
 A gradient, in general terms measures the change in an output, when the inputs are perturbed.
 In the context of backpropogation, the gradients carry information about the relative importance of the weights in the neural network towards the final classification.
 In particular, the magnitude of the gradients quantifies the contribution of a particular connection in the neural network to the final classification probability.
-In backpropogation, we initialize the network with random weights, and use gradient descent to optimally adjust the weights such that we minimize the final cost function (or maxmimise the classification accuracy).
+In backpropogation, we initialize the network with random weights, and use gradient descent to optimally adjust the weights such that we minimize the final cost function.
 Please watch this video to refresh your memory on backpropogation.

 <!-- blank line -->
 <figure class="video_container">